-There is so many things kids create with the nature all around them.
+There are so many things kids create with the nature all around them.
 First, while preparing for your family camping trip, make up a ‘camping craft box’ with the suggested supply list.

-Have them gather ‘fallen’ elements (sticks, leaves, acorns, etc.) and create artsy crafts.
+Have them gather ‘fallen’ elements (sticks, leaves, acorns, etc.) and create artsy crafts with nature.
 They can decorate pinecones with wiggly eyes and feathers, paint rocks, leaf and flower pressing, leaf rubbings with crayons, make birdhouses out of sticks and moss, etc. The world is at their feet.

 For more cool Kid Camping Activities and Games, check out these neat sites: